-Why Would I Ever Want or Need to Get Certified in Strategy Development?
+Why Would I Ever Want or Need to Get Certified in Strategic Planning?

 Motivation for learning is different for everybody.
 Do you identify with any of these statements?

-- I want to bring more value to my organization.
+I want to bring more value to my organization/clients.

 It’s the study process—the preparation—where the intrinsic value is for you.
 Holding that inner confidence that you know the best practices and methodologies in the field is powerful.
 Knowing that you can take your company’s strategy planning to the next level creates value.
 Demonstrating that you meet the required competencies to attain the designation is a personal achievement.